×

 • Vitamin A, D, E, and K-rich meals and supplements are healthy food options.
 Additionally, calcium and vitamin D diets may help fend off osteoporosis.
 For diets high in these vitamins and minerals, see your doctor.

-• Raw shellfish should be avoided due to the possibility of bacteria and foods heavy in salt, oil, and carbs, particularly those with added sugars.
+• Raw shellfish should be avoided due to the possibility of bacteria, and foods heavy in salt, oil, and carbohydrates, particularly those with added sugars, should also be avoided.

 How likely is it that someone with biliary cholangitis will recover?